 WHO CAN HELP?
 THE LOCAL OFFER

-The Local Offer is the publication, setting out in one place, of information about provision available across education, health and social care for all children and young people in South Tyneside who have SEND or are disabled.
+The Local Offer is the publication, set out in one place, of information about provision available across education, health and social care for all children and young people in South Tyneside, who have SEND or are disabled.

 Our Local Offer can be found at: